-Course evaluations are used to recommend course, program, and faculty improvements.
-Course evaluations are available on the WiseLine prior to final examination week of each semester or summer session.
+Course evaluations are used to recommend course, program, and faculty procedural improvements.
+Students are encouraged to complete course evaluations, which are available on the WiseLine during a week-long evaluation period prior to final examination week of each semester or session.